 Manual removal, also known as epilation, is the process of removing the eyelash by hand with tweezers.
 This technique can be used at home, but you need to be extremely careful to avoid damaging the lash line.
 So it is often best left to a professional.

 If the other remedies do not work or if you are experiencing significant discomfort, you should seek treatment for an ophthalmologist.
-A doctor has several solutions for how to remove ingrown eyelash from eyelid, but one of the least invasive is a forceps removal.
+A doctor has several solutions for how to remove ingrown eyelash from the eyelid, but one of the least invasive procedures is a forceps removal.
 With this option, your doctor will carefully pull the eyelash from beneath the skin using specialized forceps.
 He or she may also prescribe you eye drops or ointment to relieve pain in your eye as it heals.

 This remedy is not without drawbacks, though.
 Electrolysis may not be effective for you if you have several ingrowing hairs, and the process may cause scars on the rim of the eyelid.
 The process is also tedious and has been found to cause additional eye irritation.

 Surgery is another removal option for ingrown eyelashes; however, it is typically only considered if you have a history of ingrown lashes or have been diagnosed with a medical condition, like trichiasis, causing the issue.
-At any rate, the procedure is performed with anesthetic and functions to change the actually direction of the eyelashes as they grow or to permanently remove the eyelashes.
+At any rate, the procedure is performed with anesthetic and functions to change the actual direction of the eyelashes as they grow or to permanently remove the eyelashes.

 Surgery is typically a safe and fast solution for how to remove ingrown eyelashes from the eyelid, and the results are typically permanent.
 However, the cost of the procedure may be a drawback for some individuals.